 This table lets you filter on different intersections to compare your domain against competitor domains.

-Or you can filter on weak keywords, which will show you keywords that you are ranking lower for than your competitors.
+Or you can filter on weak keywords, which will show you keywords you rank lower for than your selected competitors.

-As you can imagine, drilling into this data can give you so much useful information, especially when you’re working on a long-term content strategy plan.
+As you can imagine, drilling into this data can give you so much helpful information, especially when you’re working on a long-term content strategy plan.

 5. Keyword Magic Tool

-The Keyword Magic Tool is an excellent feature that allows you to find suitable keywords that are related to your main keyword.
+The Keyword Magic Tool is an excellent feature that allows you to find suitable keywords that are related to your primary keyword.

-In the table that is generated in the next screen, you will see a long list of related terms and key phrases, including metrics like search volume and keyword difficulty.
+The table generated on the next screen will show a long list of related terms and key phrases, including metrics like search volume and keyword difficulty.

-As you can imagine, this list can often be huge, which is why the filters at the top of the table can be very helpful.
+As you can imagine, this list can often be huge, which is why the filters at the top of the table can be so helpful.

 By default, the table will show all keywords that are a broad match to the seed keyword.
-You can change this to phrase match to show all key phrases containing the same words as the seed keyword, but in different order.
+You can change this to phrase match to show all key phrases containing the same words as the seed keyword but in a different order.

 Or you can change it to exact match, which will show a list of key phrases with the exact same words as in the seed keyword, and also in the same order.
 This is particularly helpful when searching for less competitive longtail keywords.